shotgunsoftware/tk-multi-bg-publish/docs/monitor_and_logs.rst

 .. _here: https://help.autodesk.com/view/SGSUB/ENU/?guid=Alias_ShotGrid_Workflows_alias_shotgrid_publishing_html#background-publishing

-The logs are created in a different location than other Flow Production Tracking Toolkit Logs and they will not be deleted by default, you can find them here:
+The logs are created in a different location than other Flow Production Tracking Logs and they will not be deleted by default, you can find them here:

 ``$SHOTGRID_HOME/<site name>/<config folder>/tm-bg-publish/<engine name>``